 When your SendCutSend order arrives at your doorstep in what seems like an impossibly fast blink of an eye, this software is most likely the reason.
 Each machine is churning out the product cleaner, neater and faster than ever, while feeding those orders directly into a finely tuned delivery system.
 It’s like having a hair trigger on an efficiency bazooka.
 You order and the trigger sets off a SendCutSend software chain reaction that has your metal cut, packaged and sent as fast as humanly (or should we say robotically) possible.

-So when you log onto SendCutSend and get an instant quote, watch as your order is laser-cut, and then track it to your doorstep, think about the brilliant SendCutSend team behind the technology.
+So when you log onto SendCutSend and get an instant quote, watch as your aluminum, steel, copper or brass order is laser-cut, and then track it to your doorstep, think about the brilliant SendCutSend team behind the technology.

 Jacob Graham is our miracle-working Chief Technology Officer.
 He has an unnatural talent for solving problems through software code, and he leads a team of driven and talented engineers who can spin solutions seemingly out of thin air.
 We’re incredibly lucky to have him.